 In many instances, this can work.
 If the criteria for the job are clearly laid out, and candidates are assessed on the skills they’d need for success in the role, you can identify the right candidate.
 However, the process is very inflexible and often relies too heavily on a candidate’s past performance as a predictor of future success.
 Not to mention, this way of recruiting isn’t built to handle thousands or hundreds of thousands of applicants.

 The main drawbacks of this strategy are clear when you look at volume hiring.
-Most BPOs are hiring thousands or tens of thousands of agents monthly, and volume recruitment is very different from regular recruitment.
+Most BPOs are hiring thousands or tens of thousands of agents quarterly, and volume recruitment is very different from regular recruitment.

 First, a vacancy-driven matching strategy limits your ability to maximize your talent pool, particularly when candidates are a better fit for a different role than the one they applied for.
 For example, if a candidate applies for IT support, but they would’ve been a stronger fit for outbound sales, the candidate’s journey ends if they’re rejected for the role they applied for.